zawzaww/zawzaww.github.io/_posts/2021-05-18-start-move-twitter.md

 ---
 layout: post
-title: Started Using Twitter Platform and Moved On
+title: Started Using Twitter and Moved On
 author: Zaw Zaw
 ---